vanviegen/aberdeen/docs/Tutorial.md

 - The creation transition works by briefly adding the given CSS classes on element creation, and immediately removing them after the initial browser layout has taken place.
 - The destruction transition works by delaying the removal of the element from the DOM by two seconds (currently hardcoded - should be enough for any reasonable transition), while adding the given CSS classes.

 Though this approach is easy (you just need to provide some CSS), you may require more control over the specifics, for instance in order to animate the layout height (or width) taken by the element as well.
 (Note how the document height changes in the example above are rather ugly.)
 For this, `create` and `destroy` may be functions instead of CSS class names.
-We won't go into the details here, but Aberdeen provides ready-to-use functions (that can be used as examples for your own transition) for smooth element creation and destruction:
+For more control, create and destroy can also accept functions.
+While custom function details are beyond this tutorial, Aberdeen offers ready-made {@link transitions.grow} and {@link transitions.shrink} transition functions (which also serve as excellent examples for creating your own):

 ```javascript
 import { $, proxy, onEach } from 'aberdeen';